GRCDEV/ArduSim/README.md

 ## Citation

-An [article](https://doi.org/10.1016/j.simpat.2018.06.009) was published in the journal *Simulation Modelling Practice and Theory (SIMPAT)* detailing most characteristics of ArduSim and validating its performance.
+The article *[ArduSim: Accurate and real-time multicopter simulation](https://doi.org/10.1016/j.simpat.2018.06.009)* was published in the journal *Simulation Modelling Practice and Theory (SIMPAT)* detailing most characteristics of ArduSim and validating its performance.
 Since then, many improvements have been made, including traces output in OMNeT++ and NS2 format.

 If you plan to use ArduSim in your projects, please cite this repository and the journal article.